 A budget impact statement includes a summary of the impact on the budget of all of the costed policies for a parliamentary leader.
 It provides an overview of the total effect on the budget for the current financial year and the next three years (the forward estimates) that the proposed election policies of that leader will have.

 The Parliamentary Budget Officer Act 2010 provides that the PBO is to release a budget impact statement for each parliamentary leader on the fifth last day before the election.
-The PBO may also release revisions to a budget impact statement, if further costings are completed after 23 March 2019.
+The PBO may also release revisions to a budget impact statement, if further costings are completed after the budget impact statement release.

 After the election the Parliamentary Budget Officer is required by the Parliamentary Budget Officer Act 2010 to provide a post-election report to the Public Accounts Committee.
 The report will review the activities of the Office during the election and may include recommendations on the operational arrangements and activities of the Office in future elections.

-The Parliamentary Budget Officer's term of appointment concludes on 28 June 2019, at which point the Office will cease operations until the period before next State general election.
+Once the Parliamentary Budget Officer's terms of appointment concludes, the Office will cease operations until the period before next State general election.

 New South Wales was the first Australian jurisdiction to establish a Parliamentary Budget Officer, with the first Officer in place for the NSW general election in 2011.
 Since then, the Parliament has passed (i) the Parliamentary Budget Officer Amendment Act 2013, which made changes to the length of tenure of the Officer and the functions of the role, and (ii) the Parliamentary Budget Officer Amendment Bill 2018, which includes a requirement for the NSW Treasury to prepare a pre-election budget update.